lidofinance/lido-improvement-proposals/LIPS/lip-29.md

 ![withdrawal-reporting](./assets/lip-29/withdrawal-reporting.png)

 Once the CSM validator is withdrawn, the CSM Bot will report it using a permissionless method.
 The report is submitted to the `CSVerifier.sol` to validate proof against beaconBlockRoot.
 The report is bypassed to the `CSModule.sol` if the proof is valid. `CSModule.sol` marks the validator as withdrawn and requests bond penalization for the Node Operator by `CSAccounting.sol` if the withdrawal balance is lower than 32 ETH.
-If the validator is slashed, the bond curve is reset to the default one for the Node Operator by `CSAccounting.sol`.

 If the validator is reported as stuck, the recorded stuck penalty is applied, and the recorded TE fee is confiscated.
 If the validator was not reported as stuck but the TE fee is recorded, the TE fee is ignored.